bbairn/hello-world/README.md

 # hello-world
 test hello-world
 My name is Boyd
-Why kdo thye use Hello
+Why do thye use Hello
 world?